Life As a Food Preparation Worker

 Service Orientation: Actively looking for ways to help people.

-There were about 871,100 jobs for Food Preparation Worker in 2016 (in the United States).
+In 2016, there was an estimated number of 871,100 jobs in the United States for Food Preparation Worker.
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 68,600 new jobs for Food Preparation Worker by 2026.
-Due to new job openings and attrition, there will be an average of 157,700 job openings in this field each year.
+There will be an estimated 157,700 positions for Food Preparation Worker per year.

 The states with the most job growth for Food Preparation Worker are Arizona, Utah, and Texas.
 Watch out if you plan on working in Maine, Ohio, or West Virginia.
 These states have the worst job growth for this type of profession.